-This healthy home-made granola is so easy to make and is only 222 calories per 50g portion making 8 portions, so that’s plenty to last you all week!
-It’s delicious to have with skimmed milk or no fat Greek yogurt, especially when topped strawberries or blueberries!
+This healthy home-made granola is so easy to make.
+There’s only 222 calories per portion and with 8 portions there’s plenty to last you all week.
+It’s delicious with skimmed milk or Greek yogurt, topped strawberries or blueberries!

 This home-made granola makes for a healthy change from those nasty shop bought processed cereals, which can have added ingredients as long as your arm!